387 Results

 -

 Middle School Chess- Fall OnlyTeenGrade 6-8 The "King of Games and the Game of Kings."
 Chess is a fun game of strategy proven to improve concentration and build brain power.
 Tuition includes premium subscription to Chesskid.com.
-Subscription includes video tutorials, online practice puzzles and leveled play as well as the opportunity to play other chess club members online from home.
+Subscription includes video tutorials, online practice puzzles and leveled play, as well as the opportunity to play other chess club members online from home.
 When enrollment permits, chess club is divided by ability.
 Chess clubs are coordinated by Brian Ribnick, coach of the award winning ISD 191 chess teams.
 Coaching staff ranges from classroom teachers to Burnsville High students with a long-term love of the game.Fall 2025